probe-lab/hermes/README.md

 Hermes, on the other hand, is a network monitoring instrument to analyze GossipSub performance.
 It behaves like a light node in the network by connecting to other nodes and advertising its presence through a periodic DHT lookup.
 Hermes subscribes to all available GossipSub topics, allowing it to comprehensively receive and trace all of the activity in the network.

+## Importing Hermes
+Hermes is something more than a single GossipSub litener and tracer.
+Due to it's simplicity and application layer abstraction, it

 ## Telemetry